itrocks-ts/property-view/README.md

 # property-view

-Decorators for user-friendly identification of domain properties.
+Decorators for user-friendly identification and ordering of domain properties.